 Non-residents may opt instead to obtain a "local use only" library card.
 Such a card will only work at the library at which you obtain it (called the "home library") and may only be used to borrow that library's materials.
 (This means that you will be unable to place reserves on materials yourself.
 Library staff must place the holds for you, and only "home library" materials will be eligible for reserve.)
 The fee for a "local use only" card will be determined by each library's Board of Trustees.
 At the Barrington Library, the current fee for a "local use card" is $25 per year.
 A "local use" card may be issued at the discretion of the home library.
 Per OSL policy, a local library can decide to whom they want to give local cards.
 There is only one "local use" card allowed per person throughout the state (you may not obtain a "local use" card from multiple Rhode Island libraries.)

 To apply for a library card, bring a picture I.D. and at least one piece of identification that shows your current address to the Circulation Desk.
 Valid identification includes:

 1. One of the following: Driver's License, R.I.
 Identification card (from Dept. of Motor Vehicles), or Current

 5. College ID (Students must have 2 forms of ID to verify both permanent address and local mailing address)

 Children under 16 must be accompanied by a parent/guardian when applying for a library card.

 Once you have filled out an application and shown identification, you will receive an OSL card.
 The card can then be used to check out library materials.

 If you lose your library card, please notify the Circulation desk immediately.
-Replacement cost for a card is $1.00, with one of the same forms of identification required for getting a card the first time.
+Replacement cost for a card is $1.00, with the same forms of identification required for getting a card the first time.
 All fines and charges on a lost card must be paid before a replacement card will be issued.